 The Secret of getting Published

 Still not convinced?
 Then ask yourself this: is it a publisher I want?
 Or is it a reader?
 Do I want the kudos of being a published author, so I can brag about it at parties?
-Or do I just want to give vent to my muse and hopefully have someone else read my work, and through their reading it complete a strange kind of contract between my daemons who make me want to write in the first place?
-This is beginning to sound a bit spiritual and strange, isn’t it?
-Well, I think writing’s always been like that for me.
-The difference nowadays though is readers are never far away and you don’t have to sell your soul to reach them.
-Just put your work up on sites like Feedbooks, or Smashwords or Wattpad , and they will find you.
+Or do I just want to give vent to my muse and hopefully have someone else read my work?
+Well, nowadays readers are never far away and you don’t have to sell your soul to reach them.
+Just put your work up on sites like Smashwords, and they will find you.

 My Publishing history